What is a concierge medical practice? How is this different from a traditional medical office?

 Many of these offices also provide you with a copy of your own personalized health record so you can keep track of your progress.
 They can also offer comprehensive health evaluations, screening services, EKGs, audiometry, certain vaccinations and many other services that would cost extra in traditional offices.

 Some of the concierge offices also charge for each office visit for which they can receive a partial payment from the insurance company.
-Some practices like ours just incorporate the office charges as part of the total service for no additional charge other than the annual fee.
+Other practices like ours just incorporate the office charges as part of the total service for no additional charge other than the annual fee.
 That way our office can provide unlimited office visits for all our patients for no extra fee.

 Unfortunately, at this time, insurance companies will not pay for concierge services.
 Thus the fee has to be paid out of pocket.
 For most of these practices however, the fee is not unreasonable and usually amounts to what you would spend on a cable bill or for going out to a restaurant once a week or half of what you would spend for a car payment.